 The hitting surface on golf mats can vary.
 Some are just bristled squares of turf.
 If you like hitting tee shots golf balls off your range mats, make sure it has a hole where you can fit different length rubber tees.

 There’s also mats that come with different lengths of turf and feel.
 There is real turf like for more advanced practice sessions for more realistic feel.
-This option is great if you want to simulate real golf hitting shots from different lies.
+Often they have tee holes on both sides for left and right handed golfers have no problem to swing.
+This option is great if you want to simulate real golf hitting shots from different lies like real fairway.

 Maybe you don’t plan on leaving your best golf mat in your at-home hitting bay.
 If you want to take it to your local course or driving range for practice sessions, you want a small mat that’s easy to tote around.
 Full size home golf mats are heavy awkward.
 Ever heard the term “weight of a dead body?”
 That’s what large golf mats with artificial turf can be.